-MODERATE NO RISK LOW RISK HIGH RISK RISK No signs, Isolated report Previous symptoms, or incident of Previous substantiated credible inappropriate substantiated report(s) of physical report of abuse serious bodily statements or discipline.
-No and/or neglect. injury or severe reports that suggest prior conclusive or Observable abuse/neglect resulting in a child credible physical signs of abuse/neglect statements previous abuse serious occurred. or neglect. suggesting prior condition.
-Credible child abuse or Credible neglect. statements of statements or previous abuse documentation or neglect not of serious bodily investigated. injury/neglect not previously investigated.
-Multiple reports of moderate risk
+Previous substantiated report(s) of serious bodily injury or severe abuse/neglect resulting in a serious condition.
+Credible statements or documentation of serious bodily injury/neglect not previously investigated.
+Multiple reports of moderate risk issues.

 This factor measures the number of prior indicated/substantiated reports of child abuse/neglect or circumstances/incidents discovered upon investigating and assessing each child in the family.
 A situation of chronic physical abuse or neglect may point to other problems such as emotional/mental injury.
 A child who has been abused by multiple perpetrators over a period of time should be assessed for physical/mental disabilities, which could be aggravating an abusive situation.
 This factor focuses on the child's history with his current family and any prior families.